Ellinor, Kansas

-Ellinor is a ghost town in Chase County, Kansas, United States.
+Ellinor is a ghost town in Toledo Township, Chase County, Kansas, United States.
 It was located southwest of Saffordville, where the BNSF Railway splits.

 History

 Ellinor (or Elinor) had a post office from 1871 until 1881.

+Transportation

+The Atchison, Topeka and Santa Fe Railway formerly provided passenger rail service to Ellinor along their mainline until at least 1936.
+As of 2025, the nearest passenger rail station is located in Newton, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.